m2es3h/aiopvxs/README.md

 from Python.
 Bindings, type casting, and object lifetime management between Python <-> C++ is handled by pybind11.

-To test that the module is able to find and load pvxs:
+To test that aiopvxs is able to find and load the pip installed pvxs library:

 ```bash
 python3